nasa/oceandata-notebooks/book/notebooks/oci/oci_grid_match.md

     Opens a PACE L2 file as an xarray dataset, assigning lat/lons (and wavelength, if the dataset is 3D) as coordinates.
     Args:
-        fpath - file path to a L2 PACE file
+        fpath - path to a L2 PACE file
     Returns:
         ds - xarray dataset
     """